PowerDNS/pdns/docs/domainmetadata.rst

 AXFR-MASTER-TSIG
 ----------------

-Use this named TSIG key to retrieve this zone from its master, see :ref:`tsig-provision-signed-notify-axfr`.
+Use this named TSIG key to retrieve this zone from its primary, see :ref:`tsig-provision-signed-notify-axfr`.

 GSS-ALLOW-AXFR-PRINCIPAL
 ------------------------